bartani/InstructMedIR/README.md

 GENERATOR_LOAD_checkpoints = False
 ```

 Otherwise, you can use pre-trained checkpoints on defined dataset.
 To this end, you can download our modality encoder checkpoints from: [download link](https://drive.google.com/file/d/1-9XQ3BTBTk-MAnDdm5X95p906QEEOza4/view?usp=sharing).
-Also, the task encoder checkpoints are avilable at [download link](https://drive.google.com/file/d/1qu_mbvMAH1iMUKXtTGO7zLaherNszbZr/view?usp=sharing) Furthermore, the Universal Image Restoration Network checkpoints are avilable at [download link](https://drive.google.com/file/d/1Mvg06HkTeNhJMXduc_N1CQxl9cywBVZH/view?usp=sharing)
+Also, the task encoder checkpoints are avilable at [download link](https://drive.google.com/file/d/1qu_mbvMAH1iMUKXtTGO7zLaherNszbZr/view?usp=sharing) Furthermore, the Universal Image Restoration Network checkpoints are available at [download link](https://drive.google.com/file/d/1Mvg06HkTeNhJMXduc_N1CQxl9cywBVZH/view?usp=sharing)

 Please put downloaded checkpoints files at the "checkpoints/" and ensure that in the datase/config.py:
 ```